Twenty One Pilots: 2009–2011: Formation and self-titled album

 Tyler Joseph first met future bandmate Nick Thomas at a young age while playing youth basketball in Columbus, Ohio.
 Thomas later transferred to Joseph's middle school, and the two would remain friends throughout high school.

 Joseph began playing music after finding an old keyboard inside his closet, a Christmas gift he received from his mother, and began mimicking radio melodies.
 In 2007, Joseph released a solo EP, No Phun Intended, in his parents' basement.
-Thomas contributed guitar to several songs on the album, and collaborated with Joseph on the track "Trees", which would later become a signature song for the band.
+Thomas contributed guitar to several songs on the album, and collaborated with Joseph on the track "Trees".

 While attending Ohio State University, Joseph met Texas-born future bandmate Chris Salih at a party.
 Noting the songwriter's talent and creative energy, Salih consulted Joseph about starting a band.
 Impressed by the recording studio Salih had built in his house, Joseph agreed to play music together and began sharing his ideas for new music.
 Just before their first performance, Joseph invited Thomas to join the unnamed band as a bassist.
 In 2009, the group moved into a house of their own, where their first album was conceptualized and recorded in the basement.

 The band initially played for a wide variety of audiences at clubs and venues around the Columbus area.
 Playing at metal, hardcore, and electronic venues influenced Joseph to incorporate these disparate styles into his songwriting.
-To catch the attention of unfamiliar or disinterested attendees and promoters, the band began to experiment with costumes and on-stage acrobatics.
+To catch the attention of unfamiliar or uninterested attendees and promoters, the band began to experiment with costumes and on-stage acrobatics.

-Now going by the name Twenty One Pilots, the group released their debut, self-titled album, Twenty One Pilots, on December 29, 2009, and began touring Ohio.
+Now going by the name Twenty One Pilots, the group released their debut album, Twenty One Pilots, on December 29, 2009, and began touring Ohio.
 Their initial marketing was grassroots; Joseph's mother would stand outside of Ohio State University, giving away tickets to their shows.
 During this time, the band participated in various "Battle of the Band" contests at The Alrosa Villa and The Basement, important Columbus music venues.

 In 2010, the band posted two tracks to their SoundCloud account, a cover of "Jar of Hearts" by Christina Perri and "Time to Say Goodbye", an original song that samples "Con te partirò" by Andrea Bocelli and Sarah Brightman.
 The latter track would become the first song that local drummer Josh Dun heard from the group.

-Joseph, Dun, and Salih participated in musical efforts of a Columbus, Ohio, church Five14.
-They contributed to four of fourteen tracks for their album Clear, with Travis Whittaker and the gospel rock band "New Albany Music."
-In 2011, Joseph appeared in a three-part video called "The (moderately inspiring tale of the) Longboard Rodeo Tango", and sang "O come, O come, Emmanuel" in another video, Christmas With the Stars.
+Joseph, Dun, and Salih participated in the musical efforts of the Columbus church Five14.
+They contributed to four of fourteen tracks for their album Clear, with Travis Whittaker and the gospel rock band New Albany Music.
+In 2011, Joseph appeared in a three-part video called "The (Moderately Inspiring Tale of the) Longboard Rodeo Tango", and sang "O Come, O Come, Emmanuel" in another video, "Christmas with the Stars".